2i2c-org/docs/community-lead/user-policy/sub-processors.md

 # Sub-processors

 A **sub-processor** is a third-party service that processes data on behalf of 2i2c while we operate infrastructure for a community.
-This page describes the sub-processors 2i2c uses in a typical hub deployment.
+This page describes the sub-processors used in a typical hub deployment and the kinds of personal data each one handles.
-The specifics will differ based on each community's cluster configuration, but this gives a broad idea.
+The specifics differ per hub (e.g., the cloud region where data is stored, or any add-on services), so the list below is not exhaustive.
 See [](#data-processor:find) below to determine the list for a particular hub.

 :::{admonition} This is not a legal document